lsefiane/design-patterns-sample/java-design-patterns-behavioral-sample/README.md

 - You want to create a compiler
 - You want to create language translator
 - You want to create SQL Parser

+## Iterator Pattern

+- Provides you a way to access the items in a collection without exposing its underlying representation (list, stack, tree, etc.).

+<h3> When to Use It ? </h3>

+- You want to access elements of a collection without exposing the internal structure of elements.